frehman1/FinalProject/README.md

-This is where information will be saved
+Bioinformatics Final Report - All code will be available here